tlagaly/lawnsync-app/memory-bank/decisionLog.md

 - Extracted essential theme variables to ensure visual consistency
 - Maintains the ability to use the existing theme system
 - Provides a path forward until a more complete solution is implemented or Chakra UI issues are resolved

+### [2025-05-07 22:37:00] - Mandatory Use of write_to_file for All File Updates
+**Decision**: Always use write_to_file instead of append_to_file for updating any existing files, including Memory Bank files and all other project files.

+**Rationale**: While we previously documented this for Memory Bank files, it's critical to reinforce that append_to_file fails silently for all file updates.
+Using write_to_file exclusively ensures reliable updates to all files in the project.

+**Implications**:
+- Must always read current file content before any update
+- Always use write_to_file even when only appending content to the end of a file
+- Required for ALL file updates, not just Memory Bank files
+- More complex process requiring full file content management
+- Top priority implementation detail that must be followed consistently
+- Ensure all team members are aware of this critical approach

+### [2025-05-08 00:01:00] - Production Deployment and User Onboarding Strategy
+**Decision**: Transition from local MVP to a production-hosted environment with live API integrations for real user onboarding.

+**Rationale**: Having successfully completed the local MVP with all planned features, the application is now ready for real user testing and feedback.
+Moving to a hosted environment will allow us to validate our solution with actual users and gather valuable insights for further improvements while providing real value to early adopters.

+**Implications**:
+- Need to implement secure API key management for production environment
+- Must configure proper Firebase security rules for authentication and data access
+- Require deployment pipeline for consistent and reliable releases
+- Need monitoring and logging solutions for production environment
+- Must implement proper error tracking and reporting
+- Need to establish user onboarding processes and documentation
+- Require backup and disaster recovery procedures
+- Must optimize performance for production usage
+- Need to implement scalable architecture to accommodate user growth

+### [2025-05-08 00:26:06] - Multi-Environment Firebase Infrastructure Implementation
+**Decision**: Implement a comprehensive Firebase infrastructure with separate projects for Development, Staging, and Production environments.

+**Rationale**: A multi-environment approach ensures proper separation of concerns, enables safe testing before production deployment, and provides appropriate access controls for different team roles.
+This architecture is crucial for the transition from local MVP to a production-ready application.

+**Implications**:
+- Created environment-based configuration in firebase.ts to dynamically select the appropriate Firebase project
+- Implemented environment variable support for all Firebase configuration values
+- Added support for Firebase Storage and enhanced Cloud Messaging configuration
+- Updated environment detection logic to properly handle different deployment contexts
+- Enhanced emulator detection and configuration for local development
+- Created comprehensive documentation in FIREBASE_SETUP.md with detailed setup instructions
+- Standardized on us-central region across all environments for consistency
+- Defined appropriate team access controls for each environment
+- Established patterns for environment-specific security rules